ArmaanKara/react-image-carousel-component/README.md

 As you can see at the top of the file (reactImageCarouselData.js) we have the three images imported into the file from the Images folder in the SRC.
 Then we create and export the variable cards (you can call it whatever you like, this is just an example) and set it equal to an array with three objects.
 Inside each object we have two key, value pairs.
 The image key is set to the image name from the imported images above and then and id key set to a string with a number inside of it.
 Set up your image data file like this.

+**Update: Description feature has been added in, please now set up your data file like the image above with the default description set to an empty string "".
+If you want to describe your photo, write some text in the string and a caption below your image will appear.**

 ### Calling the Component